LauraO90/ScotSwot/README.md

 5. As a first time or returning user, I want to be able to select the level of difficulty so I can further test my knowledge and challenge myself.
 6. As a first time or returning user, I want to receive feedback to know if I have answered correctly or incorrectly.
 7. As a first time or returning user, I want to have the ability to try quiz questions again if I give an incorrect answer to learn the correct answer.
-8. As a first time or returning user, I want two know what question I am on and how many are left.
+8. As a first time or returning user, I want two know what question I am currently on and how many are left.
 9. As a first time or returning user, I want to receive a final score at the end of the quiz to see my performance.
 10. As ScotSwot, I want to create a fun and engaging quiz that entertains users and endears them to the Scottish language and culture.
-11. As ScotSwot, I want to create a site accessible to all users to ensure inclusivity and allow the quiz to grow in reach and popularity.
+11. As ScotSwot, I want to create an accessible site to ensure inclusivity and allow the quiz to grow in reach and popularity.

 ## Design ##

 ### Colour Scheme ###

-The colour scheme for Scotswot was selected to ensure readability and accessibility.
+The colour scheme for ScotSwot was selected to ensure readability and accessibility.
 Dark navy is the primary colour to reflect the blue tones associated with Scotland.
 CSS variables were used to avoid repetition and enhance maintainability (the primary navy colour being —scotswot-blue).
 I considered the use of a lighter blue to be more recognisable with the Scottish flag but felt this could be overpowering and distracting.
 The navy background is complemented with white text, but interactive  elements e.g. the dialog instructions and the quiz itself have a white background and navy (—scotswot-blue) text to provide an effective contrast against the main background.

 Colours used:
-- **#0a1547** - for main background and some text elements in dialog and quiz container
+- **#0a1547** - for main background and some text elements in dialog and quiz container.
-- **#ffffff** - for heading, main text elements and background of dialog instructions and quiz container
+- **#ffffff** - for heading, main text elements and background of dialog instructions and quiz container.
-- **#808080** for opaque dialog overlay
+- **#808080** for opaque dialog overlay.

 ### Typography ###

-A Google Font was selected for Scotswot: **Signika**.
+A Google Font was selected for ScotSwot: **Signika**.
 This was used for all text elements to ensure consistency and clarity.
 The font is sans-serif without flourishes to provide style and functionality.
 I researched a variety of fonts and selected this one for its readability and accessibility whilst also being aesthetically pleasing.

 ### Images ###